 Power and Water has been progressively delivering a wide-scale rollout of 10MW of solar systems across 25 remote Indigenous communities.
-The program will change Power and Water’s remote community energy supply portfolio, making solar energy an established part of future power station design.
-View this 3 minute overview of the Solar SETuP program.
+The program has changed Power and Water’s remote community energy supply portfolio, making solar energy an established part of future power station design.
+View this three minute overview of the Solar SETuP program.

 SETuP has two key components:

 1. Remote community solar rollout:

 Installation and commissioning of eleven sites totaling 3.325 MW was completed in 2017: